Survey of market expectations

 On June 27, CNBC published on its website an interview with Governor Már Guðmundsson.
 It was recorded at the ECB annual forum in Sintra in Portugal.

 Amendments to the Rules on Foreign Exchange - Restrictions on carry trade-related risk and foreign issuance of króna-denominated bonds

-New Rules on Foreign Exchange were published on the Central Bank of Iceland website today.
-The Rules will be published in the Law and Ministerial Gazette tomorrow and will take effect the following day, 14 March 2017.
-With the new Rules, the restrictions on foreign exchange transactions and cross-border movement of domestic and foreign currency hav...
+New Rules Amending Rules no. 200/2017 on Foreign Exchange were published on the Central Bank of Iceland website today.
+The amending Rules were also published today in the Law and Ministerial Gazette [Icel: Stjórnartíðindi] and will take effect tomorrow, 27 June 2017.

 Central Bank purchase of offshore króna assets